 The Streambar isn’t Roku’s first speaker/player 2-in-1 — the Roku Smart Soundbar came first.
 But while being a 2-in-1 is a big reason the Streambar is so compelling (we’ll get to that shortly), to appeal to the audience of compact-living minimalists, it first has to pass the litmus test of being small.

-If you’re living in a studio apartment or a dorm room, a typical soundbar is not going to fit on your desk.
+If you’re living in a studio apartment or a tiny dorm room, a typical soundbar is not going to fit on your desk.
 The Streambar is not your typical soundbar, however.
 It’s only 14 inches long and 2.4 inches tall.
 That’s downright tiny, and will absolutely fit on even the smallest desks, nestled cleanly right below a computer monitor.
 Even if you upgrade to the Streambar Pro, that’s only 32.2 inches long and 2.8 inches tall.

 There is no replacement for a good remote, and Roku’s remote and interface are among the best.
 Rather than settling for the subpar browser-based viewing experience that those who stream from their desktops often deal with, the Roku Streambar offers a compelling dual-function device option.

 The Streambar isn’t going to give the highest level of viewing experience Roku has to offer, but for this application, that’s not necessary.
-The new Roku Ultra added Dolby Atmos and Dolby Vision support, but that is a feature someone living in a dorm room won’t even want.
-Their monitor won’t likely support Vision and it’s unlikely they have a sound system that supports Atmos — 4K stream quality and Roku’s interface is all they need (and they’ll save $50).
+The new Roku Streambar Pro added Dolby Atmos and Dolby Vision support, but that is a feature someone living in a dorm room might not even want.
+Their monitor won’t likely support Dolby Vision and it’s unlikely they have a sound system that supports Atmos — 4K stream quality and Roku’s interface is all they need (and they’ll save $50).

-I’m not sure I could convince someone who has been streaming from their desktop that the Roku Streaming Stick or the Roku Ultra would be a good use of their HDMI port, but the Streambar is more than a player.
+We’re not sure we could convince someone who has been streaming from their desktop that the Roku Streaming Stick would be a good use of their HDMI port, but the Streambar is more than a player.
 It’s a speaker.

 While there are a lot of good speaker options out there, audiophile-level audio isn’t at the top of everyone’s list — especially if you’re a student on a budget.
-For most, headphones and a Bluetooth speaker is all they ever need.
+For most, headphones and a Bluetooth speaker are all you’ll ever need.
 Bookshelf speakers like the Harman Soundsticks 4 are too large or cumbersome to deal with in a small space or on a small desk.

 All the Roku Streambar has to do is be better than what comes stock with a device, and it achieves this goal, handily.
-It’s certainly better than what you get with most monitors or laptops, and will take up considerably less space than bookshelf or traditional computer speakers.
+It’s certainly better than what you get with most monitors or laptops and will take up considerably less space than a bookshelf or traditional computer speakers.
 If you’re going for that minimalist look and also improved sound quality, the Streambar fits the bill.